Edward Payson Weston

-Edward Payson Weston (March 15, 1839 – May 12, 1929) was a notable pedestrian, who was largely responsible for the rise in popularity of the sport in the 1860s and 1870s.
+Edward Payson Weston (March 15, 1839 – May 12, 1929) was a pedestrian, who was largely responsible for the rise in popularity of the sport in the 1860s and 1870s.

 Biography

 Edward Payson Weston was born on March 15, 1839, in Providence, Rhode Island to Silas Weston, a teacher and publisher, and Maria Gaines, a writer.
 As a teenager, Weston published books about his father's trips to the California Gold Rush and to the Azores, and he also published a novel written by his mother in 1859.
 During childhood Weston moved frequently, and by his own account, spent some time travelling with the popular Hutchinson Family Singers.

 He first received attention as a notable pedestrian in 1861, when he walked 478 miles (769 km) from Boston, Massachusetts to Washington, D.C. in 10 days and 10 hours, from February 22 to March 4.
 During the walk, he faced snow, rain, and mud, and he fell several times.
 His longest period of uninterrupted sleep was 6 hours, and he usually ate while walking.
 He arrived in Washington at 5:00 pm, and was strong enough to attend Abraham Lincoln's inaugural ball that evening.

 The walk was part of the terms of a bet on the 1860 presidential election.
 The bettor whose candidate lost was to walk to Washington to see the inauguration of the new president.
 Weston lost when he bet against Lincoln, and received only a bag of peanuts for his trouble.
 However, he also received newspaper coverage and a congratulatory handshake from the new president, which inspired him to further pedestrian feats.

 In 1867, Weston walked from Portland, Maine to Chicago, Illinois, covering over 1200 miles (1900 km) in 26 days, winning a prize of $10,000.
 He received several death threats from gamblers who had bet against him, and was attacked once.
 He gave lectures to crowds of spectators on the health benefits of walking, both during the walk and afterwards.

 Over the next few decades, Weston continued his professional walking career.
 While he was sometimes beaten in indoor multiday races, he held numerous records for long-distance endurance events.
 In 1869 he walked 1058 miles (1703 km) through snow-covered New England in 30 days.
 In 1871, he walked backwards for 200 miles around St. Louis, Missouri in 41 hours.
 In 1874, after several failed attempts, he became the first person in the world to walk 500 miles in six days, accomplished in Newark, New Jersey.
 He won the first six-day race in history, in 1875 that was held in P.T.
 Barnum's Hippodrome in New York City.